Trump Reverses Obama Criticism, Touts New Jobs In Brief Remarks

 President-elect Donald Trump and @realDonaldTrump are contradicting each other.

-This afternoon, Trump emerged from his Mar-a-Lago resort to tell reporters that he and President Barack Obama spoke on the phone today, and had "a very nice conversation."
+Wednesday afternoon, Trump emerged from his Mar-a-Lago resort to tell reporters that he and President Obama had spoken on the phone and had "a very nice conversation."

 "I appreciate that he called me," Trump said.